Eurovision Song Contest 2010: International broadcasts

 The official Eurovision Song Contest website provided a live stream without commentary via the peer-to-peer medium Octoshape.
-Eurovision 2010 was also broadcast worldwide through European streams such as BVN, RTS SAT, HRT SAT, RTP Internacional, TVE Internacional, TVP Polonia, TRT Avaz, BNT Sat, ERT World and SVT World, among others.
-Some radio stations such as those in Bosnia and Herzegovina, Croatia and Radio Tirana in Albania broadcast live through their internet websites as well as on their satellite channels.
+Eurovision 2010 was also broadcast worldwide through European streams such as BVN, RTS SAT, HRT SAT, RTP Internacional, TVE Internacional, TVP Polonia, TRT Avaz, BNT Sat, ERT World, and SVT World, among others.
+Some radio stations such as those in Bosnia and Herzegovina, Croatia, and Radio Tirana in Albania broadcast live through their internet websites as well as on their satellite channels.

 High-definition broadcasts

 For the fourth time, the contest was broadcast in high-definition.
-Some countries, through their high-definition channel, allowed their country to watch the contest in HD:
+Some broadcasters aired the contest in HD through their high-definition channel: